 - Clicking or Popping Jaw

 - Frequent Headaches

 There are a few treatment options for TMJ that are relatively simple and non-invasive.
-Practicing jaw exercises, for example, can help to relax the muscles and relieve built-up tension.
-Taking muscle relaxers and reducing stress as much as possible can help as well.
-Our office creates special custom nightguards that can make a world of difference for patients with TMD.
-After impressions of the teeth are taken, we can design a durable mouthguard for you that will protect your teeth and prevent excess pressure from being placed on your temporomandibular joints every night.
-To learn more or schedule a consultation, please contact us!Contact Us
+For example, practicing jaw exercises can help relax the muscles and relieve built-up tension.
+Taking muscle relaxers and reducing stress as much as possible can also help.
+Our office creates special custom nightguards that can make a significant difference for patients with a TMD.